Are you looking for ideas on what to post on social media this March?

 To increase your exposure, I recommend including hashtags with a range of popularity in your posts.

-Choose a few highly popular hashtags with millions of posts, a few hashtags with hundreds of thousands of posts, and a few less popular hashtags with thousands of posts.
+Choose a few popular hashtags with millions of posts, a few hashtags with hundreds of thousands of posts, and a few less popular hashtags with thousands of posts.

 To help you out, I’ve compiled a list of 20 of the best hashtags to use on Social Media in March: